wassname/repr-preference-optimization/README.md

 # Repr Preference Optimization

-A fork of [DPO](https://github.com/eric-mitchell/direct-preference-optimization) to test the hypothesis:
+A fork of [DPO](https://github.com/eric-mitchell/direct-preference-optimization) to test:

-> If we optimize internal representations associated with behavioral preferences, the model with generalize further to new tasks
+> **Hypothesis**: If instead of optimising behavior we optimise internal representations associated with preferences, the model will generalize further to new tasks

 If you allow some anthropomorphic metaphor, aligning internet representations is a bit like aligning thoughts, values, or concepts.
 Changing someone's values is expected to be more robust than changing their behavior.
 This is supported by recent work such as https://github.com/blackswan-ai/short-circuiting/issues